 The local green spaces listed below (and shown on Figure 8) will be protected.
 Development of these local green spaces will only be permitted in very special circumstances.
-That is, when the harm to the local green space and any other harm is outweighed by other material considerations.

 - The Green

 - Field opposite Mary Arden's Farm

 - Willow Play Area and Playing Field

 - Glebe Playing Field